THE CALIFORNIA DEPARTMENT OF MOTOR VEHICLES.

 By asking for a stay the action to suspend your license for the mentioned four-month period will not occur until after you have had your hearing, received an adverse decision, and have been told the date your suspension is to commence.
 You may continue to drive and the DMV will send you a temporary license.

 By asking for DISCOVERY you ask for the DMV to send you all the information filed by the arresting officer and the crime lab with that agency to be used as supporting evidence why the DMV has the power to suspend your license.

 This is no time to say I was smashed and I must give up.
 You do not know what the officer wrote, how you performed, or what avenues of defense you have open to you.
 Doing nothing and accepting the punishment though a solution is not acceptable.

 If YOU take action to protect your license and ask for a hearing it will buy you a period to where the worst suspension you will receive will be for 30 days.
 You will be forced to drive on a restricted license for six (6) months. ( to and from your place of employment and during your employment and the same for any program you enroll in, is generally the restriction.)

-To give you this window of forgiveness you must enroll in an AB541 program of a duration of 3 ,6 ,or 9 months. ( the length of the program you perform is based upon you blood alcohol level and sometimes the court you appear before.
+To give you this window of forgiveness you must enroll in an AB541 program for a duration of 3,6, or 9 months. ( the length of the program you perform is based upon your blood alcohol level and sometimes the court you appear before.
 Most everyone has a list of programs available to you near your home or workplace.